Listening Script Vocabulary

 J: I'm fine, too.

-L: I’m glad to hear that.
-Now, as I said on the phone, I’m the Learning and Development Manager and I’m in charge of organizing training for all staff in the organization.
-I know that you both recently attended training courses on behalf of the organization and I’d like to collect your feedback on the events, and find out if you felt they were worthwhile.
+L: I'm glad to hear that.
+Now, as I said on the phone, I'm the Learning and Development Manager and I'm in charge of organising training for all staff in the organisation.
+I know that you both recently attended training courses on behalf of the organisation and I'd like to collect your feedback on the events, and find out if you felt they were worthwhile.
 It would be really helpful if you could answer a few questions about your experiences.

 J: Yes, I'm happy to help.

 L: Great.
-So, Arthur let’s start with you.
-You went to a team building event 2 weeks now.
-Can you tell me about your impression of the event when?
+So, Arthur let's start with you.
+You went to a team building event 2 weeks ago.
+Can you tell me about your impression of the event?